The Importance of Board Certification in Plastic Surgery

 They Aren’t Truly A Plastic Surgeon

 A new trend in physician marketing is for those who aren’t plastic surgeons to say they are and then claim they have board certification by the American Board of Cosmetic Surgery.
 There’s no question there are excellent doctors who work in cosmetic surgery, but they are not plastic surgeons.
+It is important to know is your plastic surgeon certified by the ABPS.
+This can be confusing because often we use the words cosmetic surgery and plastic surgery interchangeably, but when it comes to the Board of Plastic Surgery certifying someone to perform plastic surgery, the case is clear.

 They haven’t completed their formal training in plastic surgery or just never tried to get board certified.
 It takes a lot of time and effort, and many doctors know they can still earn a good living without going to the trouble.